 - Fuel must be stored a minimum of 10ft from the generator and any other heat sources, and out of direct sunlight.
 Your fuel storage area must have a “No Smoking” sign posted.

 - Generators must be completely shut down prior to beginning refueling.

 - Absolutely no smoking while refueling.

 How loud is your generator?
-A lot of generators are loud and if yours is as a courtesy to yourself and your neighbors, please incorporate sound baffling in your generator plans.
+A lot of generators are loud: please incorporate sound baffling in your generator plans.
 If this is your first time baffling a generator please remember to use fire retardant materials in the lining and allow enough breathing room to prevent your baffle from becoming tinder.
 A properly baffled generator can be placed wherever Fire Safety requires it without the noise keeping you, your campmates, or the neighbors from complaining.